 - Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally every term and you will receive a full annual report in February.
 This report will contain a guide to your child's progress towards nationally expected standards. - If your child has identified special educational needs, a more sensitive assessment tool may be used which shows their level in more detail and will also show smaller but significant steps of progress.
-These are measured using the 'Engagement model' or 'Pre key stage assessment'. - At the end of key stage 2 all children are required to be formally assessed using Standard Assessment Tests (SATS).
+These are measured using the 'Engagement model' or 'Pre key stage assessment'. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally. - Children with an EHC plan will have an Inclusion Support Plan which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an EHC plan is also formally reviewed at an Annual Review with all adults involved with the child's education.